 Students who enter without requisite coursework in computer science from previous study may be required to take remedial coursework at Columbia University to ensure fulfillment of program requirements.

 GSAS only accepts applications to the PhD and MA program for entrance in the Fall term.
 There is no Spring term admission.
 The application deadline for Fall 2019 admission is early December.
-See Application Guidelines from the GSAS admissions website for official deadlines, address to send transcripts, GRE, TOEFL and IELTS institution codes, etc.
+See Application Guidelines and Frequently Asked Questions from the GSAS admissions website for official deadlines, address to send transcripts, GRE, TOEFL and IELTS institution codes, etc. All tests should be taken at least 6 weeks prior to the application deadline to ensure timely receipt by the GSAS Office of Graduate Affairs at CUMC.

-Interested students are urged to submit their completed application and supporting materials as early as possible, though no applications are reviewed prior to the admissions deadline.
-It is not possible to be considered for our PhD program if your application is incomplete by the admissions deadline (inclusive of receipt of official GRE scores by the GSAS Office of Graduate Affairs).
+Interested students are urged to submit their completed application and supporting materials as early as possible, though there is no rolling admissions and applications are reviewed as a group immediately following the admissions deadline.
+It is not possible to be considered for our PhD program if your application is incomplete by the admissions deadline (inclusive of receipt of official GRE scores by the GSAS Office of Graduate Affairs at CUMC).

 A complete application package should include the following items:

-- GRE scores (Required for PhD applicants.
-NLM Postdoctoral MA applicants may submit MCAT scores instead.
-Physicians should submit USMLE scores as well if they have them)
+- GRE scores (Required for both PhD and MA applicants.
+NLM Postdoctoral MA applicants may submit MCAT scores instead of GRE scores if they have not taken the GRE test.
+Physicians should also submit USMLE scores if they have taken these exams).
+All GRE tests should be taken at least 6 weeks prior to the application deadline and sent to Institution Code 2619 by ETS.

 - Personal Statement